-The bill amends Minnesota Statutes to allow the chief judge of the Office of Administrative Hearings to set aside certain permanent disqualifications related to background studies.
+This bill amends Minnesota Statutes to allow the chief judge of the Office of Administrative Hearings to set aside certain permanent disqualifications related to background studies.
 Specifically, it introduces provisions that enable both the commissioner and the chief judge to consider an individual's risk of harm to others when determining whether to set aside a disqualification.
-The criteria for this assessment include the nature of the disqualifying event, the age and vulnerability of the victim, the time elapsed since the event, and the individual's completion of relevant training or rehabilitation.
-Additionally, the bill emphasizes the importance of familial relationships for individuals seeking child foster care licenses and outlines specific conditions under which individuals in the substance use disorder treatment field may have their disqualifications reconsidered.
+The criteria for this determination include the nature and severity of the disqualifying event, the age and vulnerability of the victim, and the time elapsed since the event, among others.
+Additionally, for individuals seeking a child foster care license who are relatives of the child, their relationship is considered a significant factor in the decision-making process.

 Statutes affected: